 In June we began outreach to capture children and youth voice for the North Trail Study Area planning process.
-Outreach will include OSMP's Jr Ranger program, Boulder Journey School, and a family day on July 11.
+Outreach includes OSMP's Jr Ranger program, Boulder Journey School, and a family day on July 11.
 Click here to see young people's ideas and recommendations, and how they were incorporated into OSMP's draft scenarios.

 City as Play

 Urban Planner James Rojas pioneered City as Play as an interactive method to creatively engage people in the planning process.
 Mr. Rojas presented his work at CU Boulder and facilitated several workshops for the Civic Area.
 Since then GUB has continued to explore a variety of applications for this method.

 Growing Up Boulder is a partnership between the Program in Environmental Design, Boulder Valley School District, and City of Boulder

 To contact the webmaster and webdesigner you can click here: email